-"When you walk into someone's house and you see something that you a) Individual collectibles: public artwork gathered while travelling b) Group collectibles: rocks gathered from hiking trips & painted c) Group collectibles as souvenir pins kept in a drawer d) A collectibles showcase know is from somewhere, that's gonna start a conversation too.
+"When you walk into someone's house and you see something that you know is from somewhere, that's gonna start a conversation too.
 We got a map out there that I got framed from when [my husband] went to Fiji...that's a conversation piece.
-People say, 'where did you get that?'' - P11, Wife
+People say, 'where did you get that?'" - P11, Wife accessories, or food that are representative of the place they are from.
+For example, one father told us how he would routinely bring back chocolate from his travels, as he found chocolate differed between region or While countries closely tied to the places where they are from, these items are